irenelfeng/topologic/README.md

 #topologic

 ##INSTALL INSTRUCTIONS:
-1. Install npm
+1. Install npm and cd to topologic main folder
 2. `sudo npm install -g browserify`
-3. `sudo npm install --save react react-dom babelify babel-preset-react`
+3. `sudo npm i`

-4. `browserify -t [ babelify --presets [ react ] ] app/main.js -o bundle.js`
+##RUNNING THE BUILD
+1. just type in `npm run build` and you are good to go!
-5. View application by browsing to app/index.html
+2. View application by browsing to app/index.html